uBizzy/koseven/system/guide/ko7/tutorials/hello-world.md

 In this tutorial you've learnt how to create a controller and use a view to separate your logic from your display.

-This is obviously a very basic introduction to working with KO7 and doesn't even scrape the potential you have when developing applications with it.
+This is obviously a very basic introduction to working with Koseven and doesn't even scrape the potential you have when developing applications with it.